VisualEyes™ Support

 SVA results

-When you have completed the test, you will see the patient’s static acuity score.
+When you have completed the test, you will see the patient’s static acuity score shown at the top of the test screen.
+Static acuity will also be shown graphically with a green dotted line.

 How to perform the DVA test